-The publication of Cheran Sengutturan at s.
-K. Ayvan-Rao gar in his Eegennings of once arrested the attention of scholars.
-Bahadur K. S. Srinivasa Pillai of Tanjore and Bouth Indian History.
+The publication of Cheran Senguttuvan at s.K.
+Ayyanonce arrested the attention of scholars.
+Rao gar in his Beginnings of Bahadur K. S. Srinivasa Pillai of Tanjore and South Indian History.
 Mr. K.G.
 Sesha Iyer of Trivandrum have controverted the Pundit's views in the pages of Sen Tamil and the Madras Christian College magazine respectively.
 Later on, Professor S. Krishnaswami Ayyangar took up the subject for re-examination of evidences and rightly concentrated his attention on this important topic.
-Beginnings of South Indian History His published a few years ago, was intended, perhaps as a final reply to the various theories propounded, regarding the date of the Sangam.
-His position in that work of his may be summarised by a series of statements thus:
+His Beginnings of South Indian History published a few years ago, was intended, perhaps as a final reply to the various theories propounded, regarding the date of the Sangam. position in that work of his may be summarised

 - 1. That the Mauryas carried their invasions to the farthest south of India. - 2.
 That they were in hostile occupation of forts in the northern borders of the Tamil land. - 3.
-That the Aryans were beaten back, when the central Mauryan power became feeble, and their dislodgment from the south must be referred to the period which included that of Māmūlanār and others of the third Tamil Academy of Madura.
+That the Aryans were beaten back, when the central Mauryan power became feeble, and their dislodgment from the south must be referred to the period which included that of Māmūlanār and others of the third Tamil Aca demy of Madura.